 Well-designed software architecture is another component of a scalable product.
 The subject of a heated discussion, microservices architecture is an alternative to the traditional monolithic software design approach.
 It is a way to build software that is scalable and adaptive, by breaking a heavy monolithic product into a large number of manageable independent “services”.
 By distributing the tasks and processes between a large number of modules, you build a flexible and high-performing product.

-Thus, each microservice within your product is relatively autonomous and can be modified or extended without affecting the rest of the processes or interfering with the app logic.
+As a result, each microservice within an application is relatively autonomous and can be modified or extended without affecting the rest of the processes or interfering with the app logic.

 In addition, such distribution allows you to wisely allocate development resources and speed up the process.
 Engineers can work on different tasks simultaneously and synchronize the updates later.
 This also contributes to better project knowledge sharing if you decide to expand your engineering team.